2026 MCAT Study Guide — Everything You Need to Prepare

 Performing well on the MCAT comes down to three important factors: understanding, memorizing, and applying.
 Once you understand a concept, you must commit it to memory.
 Then, you must apply your understanding and memorization in a standardized format.

 If you memorize something without understanding it, you cannot effectively apply that knowledge.
 For example, it’s not enough to memorize the periodic table.
-You must also know how each element relates to each other, what factors influence them, and their specific significance.
+You must also know how each element relates to the others, what factors influence them, and their specific significance.

 6 | Utilize Quality Tools and Resources